skypyproject/skypy/docs/galaxies.rst

 Spectrum
 --------

-The following models are found in the `skypy.galaxy.spectrum` package.
+The following models are found in the `skypy.galaxies.spectrum` package.

-.. currentmodule:: skypy.galaxy.spectrum
+.. currentmodule:: skypy.galaxies.spectrum
 .. autosummary::
    :nosignatures: